FabricMC/fabric-docs/versions/1.21.1/develop/rendering/hud.md

 search: false
 ---

-We already briefly touched on rendering things to the hud in the [Basic Rendering Concepts](./basic-concepts) page and [Using The Drawing Context](./draw-context), so on this page we'll stick to the `HudRenderCallback` event and the `deltaTick` parameter.
+We already briefly touched on rendering things to the hud in the [Basic Rendering Concepts](./basic-concepts) page and [Drawing to the GUI](./gui-graphics), so on this page we'll stick to the `HudRenderCallback` event and the `deltaTick` parameter.

 ## HudRenderCallback {#hudrendercallback}